 As expected, Synology did not adopt the single LED approach that all the new WiFi mesh systems have and it kept the good ol’array of LED indicators which have the role of showing the Status of the system, the status of the 2.4GHz and the 5GHz radio bands, the WAN1 and WAN2 ports and the status of the four LAN ports (the second WAN port will light up when the first LAN port will work as WAN).
 An interesting feature is the ability of scheduling when the LEDs will be enabled according to the day and time (for example, during the night, the LEDs can turn off automatically).

 On the rear side, the Synology RT2600ac has a dedicated area for the ports and some of the buttons: from the left, there’s a square Power button, a Power port, a small recessed Reset button (press and hold it using a paperclip for four second to perform a soft reset and hold it for ten seconds to perform a hard reset of the system), a USB 2.0 port (useful for connecting to a printer), the WAN port and four LAN ports (the first LAN port can assume the role of the second WAN).
-On the right side of the router, there’s a small recessed area where you can find two round buttons, one for initiating the WPS process and the other for turning the WiFi On or Off.
-The left side of the RT2600ac has a similar area where you can find a USB 3.0 port and an Eject button which has the role of displaying the status of the USB/SD external storages and ejecting them from the router.
+On the right side of the router, there’s a small recessed area where you can find two round buttons, one for initiating the WPS process (there’s an LED on top of the button) and the other for turning the WiFi On or Off.
+The left side of the RT2600ac has a similar area where you can find a USB 3.0 port and an Eject button which has the role of displaying the status of the USB/SD external storage and ejecting them from the router.
 On the front of the device, you can find the large SD card slot which enhances the fact that this is a router created by a company that mainly specializes in the development of network-attached storage devices.

 Inside the case, Synology has equipped the RT2600ac with a dual-core Qualcomm Krait IPQ8065 chipset (clocked at 1.7GHz), a Qualcomm Atheros QCA8337 switch chip, 512 MB of RAM (Samsung K4B2G1646F-BYK0) and 4GB (Toshiba THGBMBG5D1KBAIT) / 8 MB (Macronix MX25L6445EM2I) of flash memory.